Tips for taking minutes in a virtual board meeting

 Working closely with the chair before the meeting would be essential in making sure that everything runs as smoothly as possible.
 Here are a few things you can consider:

-• Suggest a preparatory call with the chair to run through everything they need to keep in mind to keep the meeting running smoothly.
+• Suggest a preparatory call with the chair to run through everything he or she needs to keep in mind to keep the meeting running smoothly.

 • Ask your chair to get people’s comments and questions in turn to avoid people speaking over each other.